 Founded in 1948, Archaeology Magazine is a bimonthly mainstream publication for the general public, supported by its website archaeology.org.
-The magazine is published by the Archaeological Institute of America.
+The Archaeological Institute of America publishes the magazine.
 The institute also publishes the professional American Journal of Archaeology.

 Funded by / Ownership

 Archaeology Magazine is owned and published by the Archaeological Institute of America.
 Revenue is derived through subscription fees and donations to the Archaeological Institute of America.